4lex16/ProgPattProject/README.md

 ## Online Quiz Management System

-The Online Quiz Management System (OOMS) is a small-scale where teachers create, edit and remove topics and add and remove quizzes and tests.
+The Online Quiz Management System (OQMS) is a small-scale application where teachers create, edit and remove topics and add and remove quizzes and tests.
 They can also manage students, grade their tests and see their grades.
 Students will be